Sandia National Laboratories

 Sandia National Laboratories Simulating WAves Nearshore (SNL-SWAN) is a modification of the open source SWAN code.
 SNL-SWAN includes the addition of a WEC Module which improves how SWAN accounts for power performance of Wave Energy Converters (WECs) and their affect on the wave field.
 Development and application of the SNL-SWAN code is led by Sandia National Laboratories with the support of many external collaborators.

 Wave Energy Converter Simulator (WEC-Sim) is an open source code for simulating wave energy converters.
 The code is developed in MATLAB/SIMULINK and has the ability to model devices that are comprised of rigid bodies, joints, power take-off systems, and mooring systems.
 Simulations are performed in the time-domain by solving the governing wave energy converter equations of motion in 6 degrees-of-freedom.
+WEC-Sim can now be used in conjunction with the MOST tool to also simulate floating offshore wind turbines.
 WEC-Sim is jointly developed by Sandia National Laboratories and the National Renewable Energy Laboratory.

 MASK1 – This experimental test in the Navy’s Maneuvering and Sea Keeping (MASK) basin focused on system identification (SID) of the one degree of freedom (1-DOF) “WaveBot” device.
 The testing leveraged powerful SID methods to improve the efficiency of the testing as well as the quality of the results.
 The results from the test are summarized in SAND2016-10094.